hangarhosting/whmcs-rotld/README.md

 # whmcs-rotld
  ROTLD registrar module for WHMCS

- Developed with passion in https://hangar.hosting labs.
+ Developed with passion in https://hangar.hosting labs, based on standard documentation from https://developers.whmcs.com/domain-registrars/

  Please note that you must be a registered and active ROTLD partner in order to use this module.